artiste-qb-net/Python-CS-Decomposition/README.md

 Executing: copy cuncsd.pyd* C:\Python34_4\DLLS
 Press any key to continue . . .
 ```
+This script is not very sophisticated, and performs a straight copy based on the path without any further checks.

 ## Troubleshooting and Requirements

 ### UNIX like systems